 There are lots of different options online, but some of them are horrendously expensive.
 One was over £80!!
 Not on my budget….
 Many were under £10 but looked cheap with poor reviews.
 Eventually I went for this one* – a decent mid priced one.
 However, it isn’t very deep so not great if you like thick sandwiches.

 Bamboo lunchboxes are another option, such as this one*.

 For the kids, how about some recycled colouring pencils made from rolled up newspapers?
 I found these on eBay.
 Pencils and recycled paper crafts make great eco friendly Christmas gifts.

-Regular readers will know we had a lot of experiences given to Mr Shoestring for his 50th.
-My favourites were the afternoon teas.
+A few years ago Mr S received a lot of experiences for his 50th birthday.
+Our favourites were the afternoon teas.
 Who wouldn’t enjoy a big plate of cake?
-Of course, there are all types of experiences you can purchase and you can find some of them at buyagift.co.uk.
-I think these are a good idea for people who already have too much stuff.
+Of course, there are all types of experiences you can purchase, which are perfect for people who already have too much stuff.

 I also like buying books as these will tend to be read and passed on – not just binned.
 Coffee table type books are pretty but I avoid them as they tend to be leafed through and forgotten.
-I only buy books for people I know well or where someone has requested a book they really like.
-If you are considering books as presents, check out the Book People first.
-They have collections that are so cheap and fantastic for presents.
-When my children were smaller, I would buy the collections of kids books and separate them up to give in a party bag rather than loads of plastic rubbish.
-I also buy second hand books for stocking fillers.
+I only buy books for people I know well or where someone has requested a title they really want to read.

-Disclaimer – this post contains affiliate links, but all opinions are all my own.
+Disclaimer – this post contains affiliate links, marked with *, but all opinions are all my own.
 Using an affiliate link will not affect you in any way.
 It will help to support the blog as I will earn a small commission if you purchase anything via an affiliate link.
 Thanks!